Skip to main content

 • Create Sustainability Pedagogy-focused instructional objectives and integrate them into their courses.

-• Align course learning outcomes with activities designed to integrate Sustainability Pedagogy Strategies.
+• Align course learning outcomes with activities designed to integrate Sustainability Pedagogy teaching strategies and competencies

-• Disseminate examples of enhanced student engagement and learning..
+• Share examples of enhanced student engagement and learning that resulted from implementing Sustainability Pedagogy.

 Program Requirements

 This teaching endorsement is structured around a community of practice (CoP) with a cohort size of approximately 20-particpants.
 The CoP takes place each spring with recruitment to occur during the previous Autumn semester.
-The CoP will be allocated on a first come first serve basis.
+The CoP will be allocated on a first-come, first-served basis.
 There are no restrictions on who may participate.
 This opportunity is open to individuals on the Columbus campus as well as on regional campuses.
-Once selected participants will be added to the Carmen course and be assigned a coach from the available coaching pool.

 Carmen Course ModuleDetails